andrelandgraf/vercel-experiments/packages/framework/README.md

 ### Directory Conventions

 - **`src/`** - Source code directory (required)
-  - Must contain `index.html` as the entry point
+  - Must contain `root.tsx` as the entry point
   - This is where your React components and application code live

 - **`public/`** - Static assets directory (optional)